keppel2/pinn/README.md

 # Pinn.
 It lets you be correct.

 Implement Pinn entirely in golang (remove ANTLR) in x64/ARM64 assembly (eventually binaries).
 Heavily inspired by Golang, with a few tweaks to make it less brittle.
-The biggst tweak is not naming the language after a common verb.
+The biggest tweak is not naming the language after a common verb.
 A ternary expression is allowed.
 Use it with care.

 ## Pinn
 - Initial implementation in Go/ANTLR, https://github.com/keppel2/pinn-go.
 Further development in Swift/ANTLR, https://github.com/keppel2/pinn-swift.
 Further development in this repo.